11 Best Beaches in Singapore

 St. John's beaches are narrow but golden and soft, with plenty of beautiful coral reefs around.
 They're a great place to sit back and relax while listening to the waves crashing on the shore.
 The island is also home to swimming lagoons, picnic grounds, and a rustic vibe that will appeal to those wishing for a quieter getaway.

 St. John's was once known as "cat island" because of the many free-roaming cats that inhabited it.
-Over the past few years, however, a successful trap-neuter-return-program headed by the SPCA has reduced the population to a manageable number that's now watched over by dedicated caretakers.
+Over the past few years, however, a successful trap-neuter-return program headed by the SPCA has reduced the population to a manageable number that's now watched over by dedicated caretakers.

-St. John's can only be visited as a day trip, since there are no accommodations on the island.
+St. John's can only be visited on a day trip, since there are no accommodations on the island.
 The one exception is for renters of the Holiday Bungalow, a single property that can be shared by up to 10 people.

 To get to the island, you'll have to catch a ferry from Singapore's main Marina South Pier.
 The last boat back leaves at 5 to 6pm depending on the day of the week, so make sure you don't miss it if you don't have accommodations on the island.
 There's no food available for sale on the island either - if you have a picnic in mind, make sure you bring your own food.